 According to Clark, only 29 of 108 TDCJ units have air-conditioning in all “offender housing areas,” with all units having at least some areas that are air-conditioned.
 Among the areas that TDCJ chooses to air-condition in its units are its prison armories and areas for livestock.

-Guidelines from both the American Bar Association and the American Correctional Association (ACA) suggest that prison officials should provide adequate temperature control in cellblocks, but the ACA continues to accredit units lacking climate controls.
+Guidelines from both the American Bar Association and the American Correctional Association suggest that prison officials should provide adequate temperature control in cellblocks, but the Correctional Association continues to accredit units lacking climate controls.

 At this point, even unions representing prison guards, many of who have also experienced heat-related illnesses and injuries while on duty, have been supportive of lawsuits over extreme heat in TDCJ units.